 4.2 Add 0.5 mL of the solvent system solution to the sample vial.

-4.3 Transfer 100 μL of the IS solution in the sample vial via a micropipette.
+4.3 Transfer 100 µL of the IS solution in the sample vial via a micropipette.
 Magnetically stir the resulting dispersion (500 rpm) until all the lignin or the tannin is dissolved, resulting in a clear solution.

 NOTE: Since complete sample solubilization is imperative, this step could take up to twelve hours.

 4.4 Transfer 0.1 mL of TMDP (CAUTION) to the sample solution.
 Place the sample under vigorous magnetic stirring.
 Keep the sample solution sealed.
-TMDP and its vapors are corrosive, harmful a rapidly react with water.
+Keep the sample solution sealed.
+TMDP and its vapours are corrosive, harmful and rapidly interact with water.
 Use TMDP in a well-ventilated fume-hood while wearing appropriate gloves.

 NOTE: The formation of a yellow precipitate is due to the presence of water traces either in the sample or in the pyridine/chloroform solution.
 In such a case the procedure needs to be repeated by ensuring all possible moisture contamination is avoided.

 4.5 Transfer the sample solution into an NMR tube using a Pasteur pipette.